Grand Canyon University Transfer Credits

 Concurrent Enrollment Pathway in Nursing

 The need for highly qualified nurses continues to rise, making it imperative that students like you who are pursuing an advanced nursing education have a direct path to their degree.
-GCU works with community colleges in the Maricopa County Community College District (MCCCD) to provide students who already have a bachelor’s degree a more efficient, less costly way to obtain their Master of Science in Nursing (MSN) degree through the Nursing Concurrent Enrollment Pathway (NCEP).
+GCU works with community colleges across the country to provide a concurrent enrollment pathway for nursing students to work toward a Bachelor of Science in Nursing or Bridge to Master of Science in Nursing pathway, which may be attractive to hospitals and clinics that are interested in maintaining magnet status.

 • Save time by focusing on coursework related to BSN core competencies rather than electives and foundational courses.